AASHISHAG/open_university_learning_analytics/README.md

 ## RUN SERVER
-In the end you can simply run the server.py file and then server will run on you localhost. then just open Browser and access http://localhost:5000/ and enjoy the Web Application.
+In the end you can simply run the server.py file and then server will run on you localhost.
+Then just open Browser and access http://localhost:5000/ and enjoy the Web Application.

 <a name="headers6"/>